SumoLogic/sumologic-documentation/docs/integrations/community-ecosystem-apps.md

 Community content is stored in our [Community Content Repository](https://github.com/SumoLogic/sumologic-content).
 Please visit the following links to access related content:

 :::note
-The overall ratings for content are listed on a scale of 0-5.
-Full ratings and comments can get found within the Community Content Repository.
+The overall ratings for content are listed on a scale of 0 to 5, with 5 being the highest.
+You can view detailed ratings and comments on the Community Content Repository.
 :::

 * [EC2 Host Metrics for OpenTelemetry](https://github.com/SumoLogic/sumologic-content/tree/master/Amazon_Web_Services/EC2/Host_Metrics_OTEL) (Rating: 4)